 1. Install Node.js

-Any recent Node version should work.
-If in doubt the latest LTS version is usually a good idea.
+The latest LTS version is usually a good choice.

 2. Select a directory from which Butler SOS will be run